on this page

 You can apply to register a maintenance liability made in a reciprocating jurisdiction if you’re any of the following:

-- a receiving parent who lives in Australia
+- a receiving parent or person who lives in Australia

-- a parent who lives in a reciprocating jurisdiction and the other parent lives in Australia
+- a person who lives in a reciprocating jurisdiction and the other person lives in Australia

-- a maintenance authority applying on behalf of a receiving parent who lives in a reciprocating jurisdiction and the other parent lives in Australia
+- a maintenance authority applying on behalf of a receiving parent or person who lives in a reciprocating jurisdiction and the other person lives in Australia

-- a paying parent who lives in Australia and the receiving parent lives in a reciprocating jurisdiction.
+- a paying parent or person who lives in Australia and the other person lives in a reciprocating jurisdiction.

 How to apply